 Despite the work being inspired by someone else, Handel attempted to write music that would be inspirational and timeless in the history of concert performance.
 However, it is unfortunate to note that Messiah gained popularity in the 1750s.
 The composing of the music was only done in twenty-four days, which is why his followers hold him in high esteem.
 By some, he is considered the greatest composer to have ever lived.
 Charles Jennens designed the shrewd compression of biblical writings referring to the Savior of Humanity.
 Consequently, he did not get any position in the society due to his failure to accept the vow to pledging his loyalty to the Dynasty of Hanover.
 Jennens also declined to be part of Stuart’s doctrine.
 In 1941, Jennens wrote his friend Edward Holds worth to inform him that Handel had promised not to work on anything that winter and that he had to persuade him to come up with a different assortment of biblical text he had made for him and perform it according to his interests during the week of Lent.
 According to the performance, Handel had applied his skills and abilities, and this made the composition excel all his previous ones, with the theme Messiah exceling the rest of the topics.
 Jennens was a champion of Handel’s music, and he ordered the music to be copied and printed for the whole world to access it.

 Furthermore, Charles Jensen’s intention for Messiah was to act as a reminder to Christians of their faith as a result of the increased community of non-believers.
 It is hard to understand and contemplate the perception of religion from the perspective of Handel and Christianity as a whole.
 However, admirable legends of his stature lamenting in relation to the score of the Liberator did not auger well.
 It took him 24 days to come with the composition; this swiftness in his work can be compared to Handel’s rapidity in regular life and not linked to divine inspiration.
 After he had completed his work, he left for Ireland to perform it in Dublin.
 Jennens had heard about his great inspiration and the fame of Messiah in London, and he wondered why he never showed it there.
 A lot is not known about his invitation and acceptance to play in Ireland.
 He had also played two genres in London, and it never attracted the audiences, and he thought of abandoning Italian theatre use to adopt English works.
 It seems that the invitation to Ireland made Handel escape the pressures from London and be able to set up his position.
 He pointed it clear so as to protect his views and ideas in his performance.
 This first production has been adopted by many countries in the world that do the chorus during Christmas celebrations.
 You know, I feel that I also need faith and possibly, religion.
-And I started to read about it and I’ve found a good website with christian books reviews.
+And I started to read about it and I’ve found a good christian book review websites.

 Besides, Handel performance for messiah raised high expectations to the audience.
 This was evident with the rehearsal that attracted and excited newspapers which hyped the piece arguing that oratorio was so far a piece that surpass anything that had ever Staged performance in a similar way.
 The predicted number of attendants was 600, but more 700 persons streamed in.
 The advertisement stated that women should not come with hoops while the men were to leave their swords so as to save on space.
 The debut of Messiah experienced a major accomplishment.
 Handel’s work gained favour from the judges who concluded that it was a good performance.
 Words would not be sufficient in expressing the superb amusement it offered to the cheerful audience.
 On the other hand, many people thought it was sacrilegious.
 The topic of the oratorio was sacred that read to God alone the glory and it being performed during Easter; that would make the audience interpret the music as devout.
 It was also presented under secular setting in a concert hall.
 The performance would be deemed religious if it would be performed in a church despite its composure being from the Bible and the Book of Prayer.
 However, it still reached the intended audience, and Handel accomplished his purpose of making a life changing the piece of work that would change Ireland.